rchakrabarty/va.gov-team/platform/engineering/feature-toggles.md

 ## <a id="flipper_ui">Enabling and disabling features</a>

+You can enable or disable features in the Flipper user interface (UI):

-To enable or disables features, sign into the Flipper user interface (UI) at the following URLs:
+1. Sign into the Flipper UI at the following URLs:

 |Environment|URL|
 |---|---|